zhichkin/dajet-data-scripting/README.md

 # DaJet Data Scripting

-DaJet Scripting is a 1C:Enterprise 8 query language extension library.
+DaJet Data Scripting is a 1C:Enterprise 8 query language extension library.

 The library is designed to use the full power of T-SQL with 1C: Enterprise 8.